A complete guide to New Zealand’s most stunning glow worm caves and adventures!

 do they really look like that?

-Cameras capture light over longer periods of time, so they capture more detail and color aggregately, however you possess some of the best eyesight systems in the animal kingdom and you can absolutely see amazing swaths of lights and if you let your eyes adjust, it’s remarkable.
+Modern cameras use long exposure to capture light over longer periods of time, so they can capture more detail and color aggregately, however you possess some of the best eyesight systems in the animal kingdom and you can absolutely see amazing swaths of lights; if you let your eyes adjust, it’s remarkable!
 Especially if you get in a tighter spot where there are glow worms, they can cast enough light for you to see stalactites, rocks, reflections in water, and even other people!

 YOU NEED to give adequate time for your eyes to adjust!!!

 I’d say 10 minutes to see results, 30 minutes uninterrupted (absolutely NO light) to maximize your viewing.
 This is similar to stargazing, where you truly need to let our eyes adjust to the low light environment.
-If there are other people viewing, please try your hardest to be respectful by using red light, but white light may be necessary as it can be slippery or uneven in areas and it’s safest to use white light, just try not to point it in people’s eyes- even the white light on your phone screen can set your “night eye” adjustment progress back!
+If there are other people viewing, please try your hardest to be respectful by using red light, but white light may be necessary as it can be slippery or uneven in areas and it’s safest to use white light, just try not to point it in people’s eyes and point it down at a lower lumin setting- even the white light on your phone screen can set your “night eye” adjustment progress back!

-I recommend a headlamp like a Black Diamon Storm, which is rechargable or AAA battery and has easily adjustable red and white light settings.
+I recommend a headlamp like a Black Diamon Storm, which is rechargeable or AAA battery and has easily adjustable red and white light settings.

 Where can I find them?

-Waitomo is what I would call the Glow Worm “Mecca”.
+Waitomo, NZ is what I would call the Glow Worm “Mecca” of the world.
 Although the BEST tours aren’t found at the touristy caves in the Waitomo Village area… but nearby!
 I stayed in Te Kuiti with good food like the Stoked Eatery, and splurged at the luxury “glamping” accommodations at Wild Canvas with amazing views of Waitomo and the night sky.
 This is where we stay during our photography tour, edit photos, and also take night photos when not in the caves!
 Don’t let glamping fool you, it’s fancy and super nice.
-If you have the money I recommend staying at one of their two hilltop tents!
+If you have the money I recommend “balling out” and staying at one of their two hilltop tents!
+They fill up well in advanced.

 Down to Earth Waitomo is a small multigenerational family farm that has all the elements of a classic New Zealand cave tour, with remarkable chambers full of glow worms!
 It’s really cool they used to visit the caves as young kids, now they do a 4 hour tour guiding you through their cave system starting in their amazing conservation area forest (which helps the glow worm population tremendously!) down into their underground river caverns, epic rock formations, and ultimately into remarkable chambers light up by purely glow worms!
 The provide all the gum boots, warm layers, headtorches, and helmets; everything you need for the tour group with clean changing rooms and a break room at their facility.